Eamonbaloun/PC-Beginners-Guide/README.md

 ## GPU

-The big question is [Nvidia or AMD?](https://youtu.be/BJ75QVCip88) Honestly, it depends on what matters most to you.
-I have usually gone with Nvidia, not because AMD is bad, but because I have found Nvidia’s drivers, stability, and features like DLSS to be worth the extra cost.

-AMD usually gives you more raw performance for less money, which makes them a great pick if you are on a budget.
-My take is this: **12GB of VRAM is kind of the minimum now, but 16GB is better**.
-If you can spend a little more up front, you will probably be happier later when newer games get more demanding.

-If you are wondering which brand of GPU to buy, like MSI or ASUS, check out this video: [Which Brand of GPU Should You Buy in 2024?](https://youtu.be/LBbU7yBQ9qo).
-Intel is also making GPUs now, which is a big deal because they are the first new player in the dedicated graphics space in about 25 years.
-Their cards are solid, but like any newer tech, there are still bugs to work out.
-If you are curious how they perform, this [video](https://youtu.be/bjhSDXJkwUg) does a good job covering it.
+The GPU is the most important component in a gaming PC.
+It has the biggest impact on gaming performance, so this is where I recommend spending the most time researching before you buy.

+The first question most people ask is: [Nvidia or AMD?](https://youtu.be/BJ75QVCip88)

+There is no wrong answer.
+Nvidia usually offers stronger features like DLSS, better ray tracing performance, and broader support in creative applications.
+AMD often provides better value and more VRAM for the money.
+I have personally leaned toward Nvidia over the years because I have had good experiences with their drivers, stability, and software features, but AMD has become very competitive.

+My general recommendation is to aim for **at least 12GB of VRAM**, with **16GB being the sweet spot** if your budget allows.
+Games continue to demand more memory, and extra VRAM can help your system stay relevant longer.

+Another thing people often overlook is the manufacturer.
+The GPU chip may come from Nvidia or AMD, but the actual card is built by companies like MSI, ASUS, Gigabyte, Sapphire, PowerColor, and others.
+If you want a breakdown of the different brands, check out this video: [Which Brand of GPU Should You Buy in 2024?](https://youtu.be/LBbU7yBQ9qo).

+Intel has also entered the dedicated GPU market.
+They are the first serious new competitor in roughly 25 years, which is great for consumers.
+Their cards offer solid value, though they are still newer products and can occasionally run into driver issues that AMD and Nvidia have already worked through.
+If you are interested in Intel's GPUs, this [video](https://youtu.be/bjhSDXJkwUg) is a good place to start.

+When it comes time to actually choose a GPU, I highly recommend watching benchmark comparisons instead of relying on marketing numbers.
+This [video](https://youtu.be/mW-73nWnpRg) from JayzTwoCents compares 18 GPUs across multiple resolutions in *Windrose* and gives a good real-world look at how different cards stack up against each other.

-Personally, I hope Intel keeps pushing forward.
-We need more competition.
-With just AMD and Nvidia, things have felt a little stale.
-I would start with this [video](https://youtu.be/mW-73nWnpRg) from JayzTwoCents.
-He compares 18 GPUs across three different resolutions in the game *Windrose*.
-I know I posted a lot of videos in this one, but the GPU is the most important component in a gaming PC, so I also think this last video is worth watching.
-It is a 30-day AMD challenge, and it does a good job showing that you will be fine with an AMD GPU: [video](https://youtu.be/dJcZLRGTcoc).
+I know I included a lot of videos in this section, but the GPU is the single most important part of a gaming PC, and it is usually where the largest portion of your budget goes.
+One final video I recommend is this [30-day AMD challenge](https://youtu.be/dJcZLRGTcoc).
+It does a good job showing that, despite all the online debates, most people will have a perfectly good experience with an AMD GPU.

-*Side note: if you do creative work like video editing or 3D rendering, Nvidia’s CUDA cores can give you a real performance edge, and most software has supported them for years.
-That first Nvidia vs. AMD video also talks about this.
-One more thing: AMD has first-party support for Linux, while Nvidia does not.
-You can still use Nvidia on Linux, but if you are going to main Linux, I would lean AMD.*
+*Side note: If you do creative work such as video editing, 3D rendering, AI workloads, or other GPU-accelerated tasks, Nvidia's CUDA platform can provide a noticeable advantage because many professional applications have supported it for years.
+Also, if you plan to use Linux as your primary operating system, AMD generally offers a smoother experience thanks to its strong open-source driver support.
+Nvidia works on Linux too, but AMD is usually the easier choice.*

 ## Cooler
 Cooling matters more than a lot of people think.
 It affects performance, noise, and long-term reliability.
 Whether you go with air or liquid, **Noctua** is my go-to for CPU cooling.